PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

     );
     ```

-This generates the following animated graph (reload to restart):
+This generates the following result (reload to restart):

 ```async:Previewing intermediate results
 PlotCPU(TP[],CPU[]):=